Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 ### Features Left to Implement
+- Add Nutrition Plan as a montly subscription plan and creat a separe Stripe payment.
-- Add and expiry date for the Nutrition Plan as at the moment the only way to stop the user to have access to the plan is when the Admin reset the user has_plan to NO.
+- Add expiry date for the Nutrition Plan as at the moment the only way to stop the user to have access to the plan is when the Admin reset the user has_plan to NO.
 - Add additional Nutrition Plan types as at the moment the Admin is able to Edit the only existent Plan.
 - Add additional Nutrition Plan Menu as at the moment the Admin is able add 7/day menus at a time instead the fully month.
+- Remove Nutrition Plan delivery charge and apply only to the remaining products.

 ##### back to [top](#table-of-contents)